Preparing for the next pandemic

 Tell us a bit about your influenza (flu) research

-My expertise is in influenza and how we can develop drugs to target our body’s damaging inflammation to help limit life-threatening disease.
+My expertise is in influenza research and how we can develop drugs to target our body’s damaging inflammation to help limit life-threatening disease.

 Inflammation is important because it helps remove infection from our system.
 However, during severe or fatal disease our immune system overreacts, resulting in hyperinflammation.

 We are working out the difference between an immune response that’s beneficial, versus one that is actually detrimental, causing disease.

 Can you describe the kinds of drugs needed?

 When the next pandemic hits, we need to have cost-effective drugs that can be administered easily, don’t cause severe side effects and could be broadly used for any virus and on any age group.

 You’ve been predicting another pandemic – what do you think it will be?